Whether you want to moderate or quit alcohol or drugs, holidays can be tough. Here are strategies to enjoy the Fourth of July in recovery.

 3. Think of tomorrow.

-Thinking of your day tomorrow, how you’ll feel when you wake up, and what you need to accomplish can motivate you to moderate.
+Thinking of your day tomorrow can motivate you to moderate.
+How will you feel when you wake up?
+What will you need to accomplish?
 This year, the Fourth of July is a Wednesday.
 What are your Thursday goals?
 Set an alarm on your phone for 9pm, and remind yourself that you have to wake up and function in the morning.

 If you’re trying to quit: